As an affiliate & Amazon Assoc., I may earn from purchases: Disclosure.

 Here's a simple breakdown of dermaplaning aftercare:

-Gentle Cleansing: For a few days after, use a gentle, non-abrasive cleanser to wash your face, and avoid scrubbing or exfoliating.
+Gentle Cleansers: For a few days after, use a gentle, non-abrasive cleanser to wash your face.

-Sunsreen: Sun protection is always important.
-But, right after a dermaplaning treatment, your skin is even more vulnerable to UV damage, so apply sunscreen with at least SPF 30 if you're heading outdoors.
+Sunscreen: Sun protection is always important.
+But, several days after a dermaplaning treatment, your skin is even more vulnerable to UV damage.
+So, it's very critical to a sunscreen with at least SPF 30 if you're heading outdoors.

-Especially in areas where I used to place a highlighter for that "special" glow.
-Areas like right above the eyebrows and in the upper corners of my cheeks.
+After my first dermaplaning session, I was shocked by how my skin glowed—especially in spots where I used to apply highlighter, like above my eyebrows and the upper corners of my cheeks.

-I've been using scrubs, home chemical peels, and microdermabrasion machines for over 20 years.
-But I've never had smooth skin like this.
-It really glowed after I applied my moisturizer.
+I've been using scrubs, chemical peels, and microdermabrasion machines for over 20 years, but I’ve never experienced such smooth skin.
+It truly radiated after applying moisturizer.

-Note: Originally, I thought results were better using the dermaplaning tool on dry skin.
-But after a few treatments, my skin developed lightly irritated patches of bumps.
-So, now I use a face oil before dermaplaning, and it works just as well without any irritation.
+Initially, I thought using the dermaplaning tool on dry skin yielded better results.
+However, after a few treatments, I developed lightly irritated patches.
+Now, I apply a face oil before dermaplaning, which works perfectly without irritation.

 Q: What should I put on my face before dermaplaning it?